-With an overall budget of 87.920 €, DARIAH funded nine projects for a one year period (December 2020 – December 2021).
-In this series of posts, we will be showcasing their results with a special focus on each of these projects.
+With an overall budget of 87.920 €, DARIAH funded nine projects for a year (December 2020 – December 2021).
+This series presents their results with a special focus on each of these projects.

 Coordinator: Annett Busch

-With the Transversal Evening Classes, we offer a method and a multicentered framework to learn, unlearn and act locally and reach out inter-locally, to go beyond our own imagination, attentive to everyday concerns.
-We envision an open-ended infrastructure that initiates and connects artistic investigations and research-based activities as collaborative ways of learning, taking place in different cities, landscapes, villages, and venues around the globe.
+With the Transversal Evening Classes, the project team aimed to offer a method and a multicentered framework to learn, unlearn, act locally and reach out inter-locally, to go beyond our own imagination, attentive to everyday concerns.
+The team envisioned an open-ended infrastructure that would initiate and connect artistic investigations and research-based activities as collaborative ways of learning, taking place in different cities, landscapes, villages, and venues around the globe.

-These classes are neither enclosed in classrooms, nor do they take place online.
-They are actually anything but a class as we know it but raise all kinds of class-related questions, aiming to understand the world and our neighbourhoods from the thick of things and not from a survey perspective—while coming from very different starting points and places.
-Instead of a central building, many different locations will be adopted depending on what is being explored, along with a virtual platform that links, but doesn’t mirror the modules, prep hubs, and classes taking place on site.
-To generate a reflexive structure with co-relational classes providing a framework of attention for what otherwise goes unnoticed.
+These classes were neither enclosed in classrooms, nor did they take place online.
+They were actually anything but a class as we know it but raised all kinds of class-related questions, aiming to understand the world and our neighbourhoods from the thick of things and not from a survey perspective—while coming from very different starting points and places.
+Instead of a central building, many different locations were adopted depending on what was being explored, along with a virtual platform that linked, but didn’t mirror the modules, prep hubs, and classes taking place on site.

 A new method, a different pedagogy